The World of Telekinesis

 Getting back to the Looper concept, to fuel power with evil can create a super-powerful villain, forcing storytellers to come up with creative ways to defeat this evil.
 To strike with sheer emotion tends to be a lesson that we are taught over and over again in stories as a sure fire way to fail.
 Staying level-headed and "good" will help you to win over the most powerful of villains.
-It's a concept that doesn't get old in the same way that watching characters move things in the air never gets old.
+It's a lesson featured as often as telekinesis itself but still welcomed as a traditional morality tale.

 Variations in Abilities

-King also explores this concept in books such as The Shining and Doctor Sleep, giving another young character, Danny Torrance, the ability to read minds and sense danger.
+King also explores this concept in his novels The Shining and Doctor Sleep, giving another young character, Danny Torrance, the ability to read minds and sense danger.
 That's as far as his abilities go.
 Unlike Jean, he cannot build a defense with telekinesis.
 He can only take that knowledge and find a way to escape it.

 Jean's mentor, Charles Xavier is strictly telepathic.
-His specialty is the ability to manipulate the minds of others, making them think and do whatever he wants.
+His specialty is the ability to manipulate human minds, making them think and do whatever he wants.
 This could be a very dangerous ability.
 Luckily, it was entrusted to a man whose morals were strong enough to use it without exploiting it and one who has spent a lifetime understanding the trauma and motivations of others and who has learned to put a high price on free will.